krishnna-nikhil/bert-dl/README.md

 Outliers in text lengths may represent distinct patterns in the way users express uncertainty ("I can't tell") or intense emotions.

-### Deep Learning Model Explanation:

-**Code Explanation:**

-Data Preprocessing:
-- Cleaning Text: The `cleantext` function removes Twitter mentions, hashtags, URLs, extra whitespaces, and apostrophes from the text data.
-- Text Tokenization and Detokenization: Gensim is used for tokenization, and the TreebankWordDetokenizer is used for detokenization.
-- Lemmatization: The WordNet lemmatizer from NLTK is used for lemmatizing words, specifically focusing on verbs.
-- Stopword Removal and Punctuation Handling: Stopwords are removed, and punctuation is handled.
-- Text Tokenization with Keras: The text data is tokenized using the Tokenizer class from Keras, and sequences are generated with padding.

-Embedding Layer and Model Architecture:
-- An embedding layer is created with an input dimension of max_words (5000) and an output dimension of 64.
-- The model architecture consists of an embedding layer, a bidirectional LSTM layer with dropout, and a dense output layer with softmax activation for three classes.

-Label Mapping and Model Compilation:
-- The sentiment labels are converted to lowercase and mapped to numerical values.
-- Invalid labels are handled by replacing them with a default value.
-- The model is compiled with the Adam optimizer and sparse categorical cross-entropy loss.

-Training Loop:
-- The model is trained for 70 epochs with a validation split of 20%.
-- Training history is recorded for loss and accuracy.

-Error Handling:
-- A try-except block is implemented to handle errors during training and print the error message.

-**Evaluation Approach:**

-- Accuracy Metric: The training loop prints training loss, training accuracy, validation loss, and validation accuracy.
-- Visual Inspection: Plots are displayed for training loss vs. validation loss and training accuracy vs. validation accuracy to visually inspect the convergence of the model during training.
-- Error Handling: The try-except block ensures that errors during training are captured and printed, enhancing code robustness.

-Observations:
-- Training accuracy reaches a high value (99%) over epochs, suggesting that the model fits the training data well.

-Improvement Suggestions:
-- Fine-tuning hyperparameters, adjusting the model architecture, or introducing regularization techniques may improve validation performance.